 - Beets are often sold with their green still attached when they are freshly harvested—giving you a two-for-one.
 Cook the greens as you would chard or other cooking greens.

 - Blackberries should be shiny and plump.
-Avoid any berries with mushy or moldy berries—these damages rot and spread fast.
+Avoid any mushy or moldy berries—the rot will spread fast.
 Rinse berries only just before eating or using them, never in advance, since they will become soggy and rot faster.

 - Blueberries are the only berries that have a dull, matte finish to them when ripe.